-Virginia Architects are honoring the very best work by designers working in Virginia in the 2014 Awards for Excellence (also known as the Design Awards).
-These awards celebrate projects no older than seven years that contribute to the built environment and are clear examples of thoughtful and engaging design.
-This year juries have identified 12 Honor Awards and six Merit Awards.
-Award categories include Architecture, Contextual Design, Historic Preservation, Interior Design and Residential Design.
+AIA Virginia honors work done by Virginia architects with 2016 Awards for Excellence in Architecture.
+Also known as the Design Awards, these honors celebrate projects no older than seven years that contribute to the built environment and are clear examples of thoughtful, engaging design.
+This year juries have identified one Honor + Excellence Award, five Honor Awards, nine Merit Awards and four Honorable Mentions.
+Award categories include Architecture, Contextual Design, Residential Design, Interior Design and Historic Preservation.

 In the ARCHITECTURE category